SQLite CLI Control-Z Suspension Failure in Precompiled Linux Binaries

 - Apply the

-preservation patch from empirical-lang#84:// In linenoise.c, replace: raw.c_lflag &= ~(ECHO | ICANON | IEXTEN | ISIG); // With: raw.c_lflag &= ~(ECHO | ICANON | IEXTEN);
+ISIGpreservation patch from empirical-lang#84:// In linenoise.c, replace: raw.c_lflag &= ~(ECHO | ICANON | IEXTEN | ISIG); // With: raw.c_lflag &= ~(ECHO | ICANON | IEXTEN); - Rebuild SQLite with the patched linenoise.

 Step 5: Signal Handling Workarounds

-For unsanitized precompiled binaries, use wrapper scripts to enforce ISIG
+For unsanitized precompiled binaries, use wrapper scripts to enforce ISIG:

 #!/bin/bash